-3D Printer – Makerbot Replicator 2X
+3D Printer – Makerbot Replicator 2X (currently being repaired)

 Made possible through a generous donation from the Laura B. Frick Charitable Trust – PNC Bank, Trustee, this printer primarily supports ABS plastic.
 However, it has a heated bed and allows bed and extruders heat settings, allowing for various and exotic filament to be experimented with.
 The printer allow has dual extruders, allowing for multiple filament colors or the use of dissolvable filament.